Introduction

 Q1: What defines a heavy copper PCB and its primary benefit?

-A1: A heavy copper PCB features copper layers thicker than 3 ounces per square foot, distinguishing it from standard boards.
-Its primary benefit is the ability to handle high currents and manage heat dissipation effectively.
-This makes it ideal for power electronics, ensuring reliability under thermal stress by distributing heat evenly and preventing component failure in demanding environments.
+A1: A heavy copper PCB features copper layers thicker than 3 oz/ft².
+Its primary benefit is handling high currents and managing heat dissipation, ensuring reliability in power electronics by preventing failures.

 Q2: How do heavy copper PCBs manage heat dissipation in high-power systems?